bellbind/node-v4l2camera/readme.md

 # node-v4l2camera

-Capturing image from USB(UVC) webcam on linux.
+Capturing images from USB(UVC) webcam on linux machines.

 WARNING: it is an experimetal work. error folow is not implemented yet.

 ## Install

-On linux:
+On linux machine:

 ```bash
 cd myproject